Is fear of commitment our greatest fear? It doesn't have to be!...

 As you'll soon see, I take commitment fear very seriously.
 I probably suffer from it quite a lot, right now, so I have to.
 Still, I couldn't resist this funny inspirational quotation to get things going...

-"When women hold off from marrying men, we call it independence.
+"When women hold off from marrying men,

-When men hold off from marrying women, we call it fear of commitment."
+marrying women, we call it fear of commitment."

 -- Warren Farrell